GuillaumeCandela/GuillaumeCandela.github.io/_projects/1_project.md

 ### Technical Specifications

-- **Platform**: Custom-built on Jekyll with integrated search capabilities
-- **Metadata Schema**: Developed culturally-responsive Dublin Core extensions
 - **Digitization**: High-resolution imaging with OCR for colonial manuscripts
-- **Access**: Open-access platform with community-controlled viewing permissions for sensitive materials
+- **Access**: Open-access platform with a geolocalization tool integrated into the Google Earth platform

 **Project Link**: [Access the Digital Collection](https://drive.google.com/open?id=1BHf-9nZ6ugSN0uylvSr7rrxBKmaYg4SU&usp=sharing)

-This project represents a fundamental shift toward decolonizing digital humanities practices and demonstrates how technology can serve Indigenous communities in preserving and revitalizing their cultural heritage.
+This project represents a fundamental shift toward decolonizing digital humanities practices and demonstrates how technology can serve academic and Indigenous communities in preserving and revitalizing their cultural heritage.
 The methodologies developed continue to influence digital curation practices globally, establishing new ethical standards for working with Indigenous materials in academic settings.